Meta Clustering for Collaborative Learning: Problem

 \section{Problem}

-Suppose the dataset $\D:=\{\D_{i}\}_{i=1}^{L}$ is the union of $L$ sub-datasets, where the subscript $i=1,...,L$ represents a natural label within the dataset $\D$.
+Suppose the dataset $\D:=\{\D_{i}\}_{i=1}^{L}$ is the union of $L$ sub-datasets.
 For example, $\D_{i}$ can represent the sub-dataset stored in the $i$-th location/server, the sub-dataset from the $i$-th study in a meta-analysis, or the sub-dataset from the $i$-th patient in the same research project.
-We assume each sub-dataset $\D_{i}$ is handled by a learner $l_{i}$, who considers a set of available methods $\M_{i}=\Mp_{i}\cup\Mn_{i}$ for data analysis.
+We assume each sub-dataset $\D_{i}$ is handled by a learner $l_{i}$ who considers a set of available methods $\M_{i}=\Mp_{i}\cup\Mn_{i}$ for data analysis.
 Here $\Mp_{i}$ ($\Mn_{i}$) denotes the parametric (nonparametric) models in $\M_{i}$.
-We distinguish these two model classes mainly for technical convenience.
-Briefly speaking, we will assume that a parametric model (e.g., a linear regression model) has a better rate of convergence than a nonparametric one (e.g., a decision tree), and the latter is consistent in estimation.
-More detailed assumptions are included in the Appendix.
-In the degenerate case where there is only one learner, i.e., $l_{1}=l_{2}=\cdots=l_{L}$, the collaborative learning setup can be potentially used to enhance the computational efficiency.
-We will often use small letters to denote observed data and capital letters to denote random variables.
+Briefly speaking, we assume a parametric model (e.g., a linear regression model) has a better convergence rate than a nonparametric one (e.g., a decision tree), and the latter is consistent in estimation.
+More detailed assumptions are included in the supplementary document.
+The notions of parametric and nonparametric are made only for technical convenience.
+It is practically hard to distinguish them with finite samples, even in linear models.
+We refer to~\citep{DingOverview} for more discussions on this.
+Parallel computing can be regarded as a particular case when all sub-datasets use the same learner.
+Throughout the paper, we will use lowercase letters (e.g., $x$, $\bm{x}$, $a_n$) to denote observed data or constants, uppercase letters to denote random variables or vectors (e.g., $X$, $\bm{X}$), typewriter uppercase letters (e.g., $\mathtt{A}$) to represent matrices, and calligraphy uppercase letters (e.g., $\mathcal{A}$) to represent sets.